Did you know dental disease is the most common disease diagnosed in cats over three years of age?

 How do we monitor our patients during the dental procedure?

 Patients are monitored throughout the procedure by listening to their hearts and watching their breathing rate.
-While a licensed veterinary technician and veterinarian manually monitor the patient, we concurrently use a Pulse-oximeter.
-This is a monitoring machine that tells the technician the patient's heart rate, SPO2 (oxygen levels) and their breathing rate.
+While a licensed veterinary technician and veterinarian manually monitor the patient, we concurrently use a pulse-oximeter.
+This is a monitoring machine that tells the technician the patient's heart rate, oxygen levels, and their breathing rate.

 Body temperature is also monitored throughout the procedure.
-To help maintain body temperature, we utilize various sources of heat like electric heating pads, socks placed on the patient's extremities, self heating pads and hot water bottles.
-Sometimes we may even recover, or wake the patient up, in a heated cage.
+To help maintain body temperature, we utilize various sources of heat like electric heating pads, hot water blankets, warm towels, socks placed on the patient's extremities, self heating pads, and hot water bottles.
+We also have the ability to recover a patient in a heated cage.